sparkflows/sparkflows-docs/docs/user-guide/visualizations/working-with-dashboards.rst

 Creating Dashboards
 --------------------

  * For creating Dashboards, drag and drop the required processors from the workflows into the Dashboard Canvas.
  * When the corresponding workflows are run, the output is stored by Fire into the relational store.
-These get displayed into the    Dashboard.
+These get displayed into the dashboard.

 Editing Dashboards
 ------------------

  * Editing Dashboards is like creating dashboards, except that you click the edit button to edit the corresponding Dashboard.

 .. figure:: ../../_assets/user-guide/editing-dashboards.PNG
    :alt: Sparkflows Editing Dashboards